MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 ## Goal

-Visualizing COVID19 data for a monitoring of the situation and identifying the trends.
+COVID19 has been affected our lives for quite long period of time already.
+It is important to regularly monitor the situation to avoid unexpected situations and be ready for actions beforehand.
+This project builds the pipelines which updates the dashboard for monitoring COVID19 data.
+The dashboard is daily updated so that it is easy to control the situation.
+The dashboard can be easily customized e.g. for the country, period of time, months, etc.

 ## Data source

 Data has been provided by [Our World in Data](https://ourworldindata.org/coronavirus).

-The source file has been uploaded from [GitHub](https://github.com/owid/covid-19-data).
+The source file has been uploaded from [GitHub](https://github.com/owid/covid-19-data) which is daily updated there.

 ## Description of architecture